-As a corporate governance system, we have adopted a Board of Corporate Auditors system, in which Board of Directors and the Board of Corporate Auditors perform decision making and oversight of the execution of important business operations.
-The Board of Directors was comprised of nine members at the end of March 2023, of whom three were highly independent outside directors.
-The Board of Corporate Auditors is composed of five members, three of whom are highly independent outside corporate auditors.
+We have adopted a Board of Corporate Auditors system as a corporate governance system, in which Board of Directors performs decision making and oversight of execution of important business operations while paying attention to separation of supervision and execution, and at the Board of Corporate Auditors, corporate auditors discuss and make decision regarding key matters pertaining to audit.
+The Board of Directors was comprised of eight members at the end of March 2023, of whom three were highly independent outside directors.
+The Board of Corporate Auditors is composed of four members, two of whom are highly independent outside corporate auditors.
 This system is designed to ensure soundness and efficiency of operations by enhancing effectiveness of monitoring of business operation through the involvement of highly independent outside corporate auditors.